NSCAD Senior Administration

 Dr. Ann-Barbara Graff

-Ann-Barbara is a graduate of the University of Toronto (BA, MA, PhD) and the Institute for Management and Leadership in Higher Education at Harvard Graduate School of Education (MIE).
-Ann- Barbara has been at NSCAD University since 2014, she is also adjunct faculty in the Graduate Department of English at Dalhousie University.
-Ann-Barbara is a feminist scholar of the nineteenth century.
+Dr. Graff is a graduate of the University of Toronto (BA, MA, PhD) and the Institute for Management and Leadership in Higher Education at Harvard Graduate School of Education (MIE).
+She has been with NSCAD University since 2014; she is also adjunct faculty in the Graduate Department of English at Dalhousie University.
+Dr. Graff is a feminist scholar of the 19th century.
 She focuses on critical theory, particularly evolutionary metaphorics and the production of hegemonic narratives of Englishness, and digital humanities.

 Chief Financial Officer